Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Evaluation

 \subsubsection{Accuracy}

-Our optimization techniques can potentially reduce object tracking accuracy as a result of dropping frames.
+Our optimization techniques potentially reduce object tracking accuracy as a result of dropping frames.
 To quantify this, we evaluate our optimization techniques using the execution results from \textbf{(SB)} setup as the ground truth.
-Then, we compare the the execution results from other setups against that of the \textbf{(SB)}.
-We evaluate the accuracy for our two \emph{observer} functions.
-First, because { \tt getObjects} outputs {\em \cObjects} and their tracks, we measure how each of our optimization techniques affects the tracking accuracy of the video processor.
-Second, because { \tt saveVideos} saves snippets of videos that matches users' query predicates, we measure how each of our optimization techniques affects the accuracy of the saved videos.
+Then, we compare the execution results from other setups against that of the \textbf{(SB)}.

-\paragraph{Tracking Output Accuracy} We evaluate our tracking accuracy of each experiment setup by comparing the tracking output from the experiment setup with the tracking output from \textbf{(SB)} setup, using HOTA~\cite{luiten:hota}, an evaluation metric for measuring multi-object tracking accuracy.
-Using the ground truth trackings from a video and prediction trackings from the same video, HOTA returns an Association Accuracy (AssA), ranging from 0 to 1.
-AssA of 0 means that the prediction trackings are completely incorrect, and 1 means that the prediction trackings are the same as the ground truth.
-In this evaluation, the ground truth trackings are the tracking results from the \textbf{(SB)} setup, and the prediction trackings are the tracking results from each of the other setups.
-In Q1, we only compare the association accuracy of persons because Q1 does not produce any other object type.
-Similarly, in Q2-Q4, we only compare the association accuracy of cars and trucks.
-We also exclude object detections from the frame pruned by the \emph{\inview} because this pruning is a part of users' predicates and will not be output for the users.
+We evaluate our tracking accuracy of each experiment setup by comparing the tracking output from the experiment setup with the tracking output from \textbf{(SB)} setup, using HOTA~\cite{luiten:hota}, an evaluation metric for measuring multi-object tracking accuracy.
+Using the ground truth tracks from a video and prediction tracks from the same video, HOTA returns an Association Accuracy (AssA) score.
+In this evaluation, the ground truth tracks are the tracking results from the \textbf{(SB)} setup, and the prediction tracks are the tracking results from each of the other setups.
+We also exclude object detections from the frame pruned by the \emph{\inview} because this pruning is a part of users' predicates and will not be output.